pgRouting/pgrouting/doc/trsp/pgr_trspVia_withPoints.rst

     :end-before: -- q13

 Therefore the result ignores the ``U_turn_on_edge`` flag when set to ``false``.
+From the :doc:`pgr_withPointsVia` result it removes the conflicting paths and builds the solution with the results of the :doc:`pgr_trsp` algorithm.
+In this case a U turn is been done using the same edge.

 .. literalinclude:: trspVia_withPoints.queries
     :start-after: -- q13